skyl/corpora/README.md

 # Corpora

+> Corpora is a corpus of tools to enhance and evolve arbitrary corpora including itself.

-Corpora is an experimental polyglot monorepo focused on creating tools to enhance and evolve textual corpora through AI integration, efficient data management, and automation processes.
+Corpora is an experimental polyglot monorepo focused on creating tools to enhance and evolve textual corpora with AI.
+Our aim is to create a flexible systems for managing text corpora to increase contributor productivity.

 ## Key Components